AlexPerrin/Hugo-Personal-Website/content/project/internal-project/index.md

 ![](/img/Capture12.PNG)

 ArcMaps does not include any sort of image processing functionality.
-After some more research a better solution for the visualization is going to be QGIS; an open source GIS program.
+After some more research, a better solution for the visualization is going to be QGIS; an open source GIS program.
 After exporting the routes feature as a shapefile and importing into QGIS, I used the addition blending mode to highlight areas on the map where I had been more frequently.

 ![](/img/output.png)

 A full resolution image [here](https://i.imgur.com/DweeyAZ.png)

 ### What I Learned

 ##### ArcGIS